boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > **Gunslinger\#MONOLITH**: I mean, that's kind of beyond the scope of the mission — but lucky you, we knew what \@Curé's interest was, so we checked.
 >
 > The Venusians officially don't care.
-> They're already sharing the skies with an aerostat from another faction, so it doesn't make matters much worse if a bunch of anarchists tie a bunch of balloons together and call it home.
+> They're already sharing the skies with a hypercorp aerostat, so it doesn't make matters much worse if a bunch of anarchists tie a bunch of balloons together and call it home.
 >
 > The Lunars are a little pissier; they're more conservative, so they're not real happy about outer-system-types making a home next door.
 > But the way the LLA is set up, there isn't a whole lot they can do about it; as long as the Collective doesn't start a fight — or try to join the LLA — the LLA doesn't get to have a say.